 Make the streusel topping, by whizzing together all the ingredients in a mini-chopper, (or rubbing the margarine into the flour by hand, then adding the sugar).
 Set aside until needed.

-Blitz the fresh blueberries to a pump, or mash them with a fork.
+Blitz the fresh blueberries to a pulp, or mash them with a fork.
 Tip into a food mixer or large bowl, and beat in the margarine, sugar and flax or chia 'egg' until light and fluffy.

 Sift in half of the flour and half of the yoghurt and mix well, then slowly fold in the remaining flour and yoghurt and add the bicarbonate of soda and salt.
 Mix until just combined and no lumps remain, don't over-mix.